SHPEUCF/apptutorial/_pages/assignments/Part1.md

 If you don't know how to setup your emulator, check out [Getting Started](/getting-started).
 {: .notice--warning}

-Run your emulator to see what react-native (or expo) made.
+Run your emulator to see what react-native (or expo) made, a really neat "Welcome to React" screen.

 | Android                          | iOS                           | Expo                               |
 |----------------------------------|-------------------------------|------------------------------------|